arnavjoshi1/arnavjoshi1.github.io/README.md

 This project was one of the most challenging projects I have worked on, and not only because of the technical difficulty.
 My team and I started this course with a completely different project, but our project sponsor had legal issues that affected our work, so we had to cancel the project after 1 month of working on it.
 Since then, our team pivoted to build a bidirectional inverted pendulum game.

 The focus of my work was simulation, control, and software development.
 In MATLAB, I fully simulated and LQR and PID control system, with options for balancing a pendulum or not.

 ![GIF of simulator](https://github.com/arnavjoshi1/arnavjoshi1.github.io/blob/master/img/PID_sim.gif)

-After the simulator was validated, I helped assemble and wire all the electronic components for our final assembly.
+After the controller was validated, I helped assemble and wire all the electronic components for our final assembly.
 Then, I coded our controller using C++ on an Arduino microcontroller.
 [Pic of circuit and motor mounted here]

 ### Ball Catch-and-Sort (ME 350)